ss95089/pmax_acl_xml2excel/README.md

 # pmax_acl_xml2excel
 This tool converts PowerMax/VMAX MaskingView output results to an Excel file.
+Note
-* StorageGroup and SymDev in the Excel file do not display the same row by row.
+ StorageGroup and SymDev in the Excel file do not display the same row by row.